 This resource is not a study of all the countries of the world but rather an overview of the continents.
 Charlotte Mason advocated this method.
 She would often begin by studying a continent before she broke it down into specific countries or regions.
 For example she says, when studying Asia a student “begins with a survey of Asia followed by a separate treatment of the great countries and divisions and of the great physical features.”

 You will find this resource is suitable for teaching one child or multiple children.
-The core books are aimed at children aged 6-10.
-Younger children will also enjoy listening to the read-alouds and may like to participate in some of the activities.

 One lesson can be completed in a week or extended if you choose to delve deeper.
 There are eight lessons.

 World geography study begins in Year 4 – 6 with the study of a selection of other countries/continents.
 The Australian National Curriculum has stipulated the order of what countries you can study but I think flexibility in homeschooling allows you to cover many more, in your own order and hopefully sooner.
 World geography is not really studied again with regards to continents of the world.
 In high school geography is more about culture, topography and the environment.